Dia leads No. 21 Ole Miss against No. 15 Mississippi State after 23-point game - WTOP News

 Starkville, Mississippi; Saturday, 6 p.m.
 EST

-BOTTOM LINE: No. 21 Ole Miss faces No. 15 Mississippi State after Malik Dia scored 23 points in Ole Miss’ 74-64 win against the Alabama Crimson Tide.
+BOTTOM LINE: No. 21 Ole Miss visits No. 15 Mississippi State after Malik Dia scored 23 points in Ole Miss’ 74-64 win against the Alabama Crimson Tide.

-The Bulldogs are 7-1 on their home court.
-Mississippi State averages 9.4 turnovers per game and is 12-2 when it has fewer turnovers than its opponents.
+The Bulldogs are 7-1 in home games.
+Mississippi State has a 1-0 record in games decided by less than 4 points.

-The Rebels are 4-0 in SEC play.
-Ole Miss is 1-1 in games decided by 3 points or fewer.
+The Rebels are 4-0 in conference matchups.
+Ole Miss averages 78.7 points and has outscored opponents by 14.1 points per game.

-Mississippi State averages 8.6 made 3-pointers per game, 1.5 more made shots than the 7.1 per game Ole Miss allows.
-Ole Miss has shot at a 45.0% clip from the field this season, 2.5 percentage points greater than the 42.5% shooting opponents of Mississippi State have averaged.
+Mississippi State averages 8.6 made 3-pointers per game, 1.5 more made shots than the 7.1 per game Ole Miss gives up.
+Ole Miss has shot at a 45.0% clip from the field this season, 2.5 percentage points above the 42.5% shooting opponents of Mississippi State have averaged.

-The Bulldogs and Rebels square off Saturday for the first time in conference play this season.
+The Bulldogs and Rebels meet Saturday for the first time in conference play this season.

-Sean Pedulla is averaging 13.9 points, 3.6 assists and 2.4 steals for the Rebels.
+Sean Pedulla is scoring 13.9 points per game and averaging 3.4 rebounds for the Rebels.

 LAST 10 GAMES: Bulldogs: 8-2, averaging 81.3 points, 37.4 rebounds, 15.5 assists, 9.1 steals and 4.8 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 69.9 points per game.